 Palliative care is used in conjunction with the physician’s plan of care, not in place of it.
 It can be an extra layer of support to address the needs of the patient.
 Palliative care can be used for any stage of a serious illness.
 It can also be provided along with curative treatment.

 Benefits of Palliative Care

 The proven benefits of palliative care show that it can, in many cases, improve a patient’s quality of life.
 Our goal is to help manage a patient’s side effects, reduce their anxiety and depression, and provide effective pain control.

 Pain control can include the use of pain medication as well as recommendations for complementary therapies such as massage, acupuncture, reiki and more.

 Achieving this goal can help patients remain independent, live a full life, and stay as active as possible while fighting their illness.
 This may also help to increase life expectancy.

-Palliative care provides emotional support to patients and their families when they are faced with difficult decisions about goals of care and complex treatment choices.
-It has been proven to decrease emergency room visits, hospital admissions and readmissions, and keeping patients in their home where they are most comfortable, for as long as possible.
+Palliative care provides emotional support to patients and their families when they are faced with difficult decisions about the goals of care and complex treatment choices.
+It has been shown to decrease emergency room visits, hospital admissions and readmissions, by keeping patients in their homes where they are most comfortable, for as long as possible.